-- If there is only a single attacking machine, it might be possible to identify the machine and to have routers discard its traffic (see later) - Difficult if there are lots of attacking machines - Most might participate without knowledge of their owners - Attacker breaks into machines using Trojan, buffer overflow,... and installs malicious software - Machine becomes a zombie/bot and waits for attack command from attacker - A network of bots is called a botnet - How would you turn off a (classic) botnet?
+- If there is only a single attacking machine, it might be possible to identify the machine and to have routers discard its traffic (see later) - More difficult if there are lots of attacking machines - Most might participate without knowledge of their owners - Attacker breaks into machines using Trojan, buffer overflow, . . . and installs malicious software - Machine becomes a zombie/bot and waits for attack command from attacker - A network of bots is called a botnet - How would you turn off a (classic) botnet (i.e., one with a central command node)?

-Botnets
+New Generation Botnets